DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_114004_Wildfires_in_US_2006.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_74491_Wildfires_in_US_2015.png)|

 Fig. 2.
-2: Locations of US Wildfires across all states for 1) 1992, 2) 1997, 3) 2006, and 4) 2015
+5: Locations of US Wildfires across all states for 1) 1992, 2) 1997, 3) 2006, and 4) 2015

 It would be insightful to also see where, within each state, the wildfires were formed.
-As an example, the location of the wildfires in state of Texas, from 1992 to 2015, are shown in the following:
+As an example, the location of the wildfires in the state of Texas, from 1992 to 2015, are shown in the following:

 |**(1)**|**(2)** |